JoshMayerr/cfg-neuralese/README.md

 ### project goal

 this is a multi agent system running a loop that evolves context-free grammars to optimize communication between GPT-5 agents.
-The system automatically discovers shorter, more efficient message formats while maintaining high accuracy.
+The system automatically discovers shorter, more efficient message formats while maintaining high accuracy

 ### why its interesting